watzen/WTZ_File_Crypto_SuiteApp/README.md

 # WTZ_File_Crypto_SuiteApp
 A proof of concept for Encrypting and Decrypting files using OpenPGP in Netsuite with the OpenPGP.js library.
+It works ok for files around 1mb.
+One 2mb pdf that I tried failed.
+There can absolutely be issues with encoding.
+I have tested it to work with UTF-8 encoded text-files.

 Beware, there are many flaws in the design.
 * No restart of processing M/R script if more queue records are created while it is still processing the first batch
 * Keys are stored in plain-text (maybe they could be encrypted using NS-encryption functions and a key stored in the API Secrets that is bundled.